spotify/scio/site/src/paradox/Scio-Unit-Tests.md

 The run function will run the pipeline.

 ### Test for pipeline with sideinput
-We will use the [SideInputJoinExamples](https://github.com/spotify/scio/blob/master/scio-examples/src/test/scala/com/spotify/scio/examples/cookbook/TriggerExampleTest.scala#L25) test in JoinExamplesTest to illustrate how to write a test for pipelines with sideinputs.
-The [SideInputJoinExamples](https://github.com/spotify/scio/blob/master/scio-examples/src/main/scala/com/spotify/scio/examples/cookbook/JoinExamples.scala#L86) pipeline has two input sources, one for eventsInfo and the other for countryInfo.
+We will use the @github[SideInputJoinExamples](/scio-examples/src/test/scala/com/spotify/scio/examples/cookbook/JoinExamplesTest.scala#L73) test in JoinExamplesTest to illustrate how to write a test for pipelines with sideinputs.
+The @extref[SideInputJoinExamples](example:JoinExamples) pipeline has two input sources, one for eventsInfo and the other for countryInfo.
 CountryInfo is used as a sideinput to join with eventInfo.

 Since we have two input sources, we have to specify both in the `JobTest`.
 Note that the injected data type should match one expected by the sink.